-In general, there are two types of electricity meter:
+There are two types of electricity meters:

-- AMI meters, or more commonly known as smart meters, allow electricity consumption to be measured and remotely read at half-hourly intervals.
-With AMI meters, estimation of electricity consumption will no longer be required
+- Advanced meters, also known as smart meters or Advanced Metering Infrastructure (AMI) meters, allow electricity consumption to be measured at half-hourly intervals.
+With these meters, manual reading and estimation of electricity consumption will no longer be required.

 - There are two types of AMI meters – single-phase and three-phase.
-The type of meter required at your premises depends on your premises’ voltage intake level.
+The type of meter required for your premises depends on your premises’ voltage intake level.
 Residential consumers typically require single-phase AMI meters.

 or 1800-233-8000 to find out which type of meter is installed at your premises.

-What is Load Profiling?
+What is a Load Profile?